Grand Hyatt, Kochi, India

 Himanshu Kumar Das

-Himanshu Kumar Das is a security engineer with expertise on Infrastructure and Payments security.
+Himanshu Kumar Das is a security researcher with expertise on Infrastructure and Payments security.
 He is passionate about system security and fuzzing.
 He participates in CTF with team SegFault.
-He has won Nullcon JailBreak 2012 and is a Security Engineer at GRABPAY.
-While away from security, he spends his time playing console (FPS) and enjoys cooking.
+He has won Nullcon JailBreak 2012 and had been architect for HackIM CTF since 2012.
+While away from security, he spends his time playing console and enjoys cooking.

 Prajal Kulkarni, is a Security Researcher currently working with FlipKart.
 He is an active member of Null Security Community for the past 3 Years.
 His area of interest includes Web,mobile and system security.
 He writes a security blog at www.prajalkulkarni.com and he is also the lead contributor at project Code Vigilant (https://codevigilant.com/).
 Code-Vigilant has disclosed over 200+ vulnerabilities in various wordpress plugins and themes.
 In the past he has disclosed several vulnerabilities in core components of GLPI, BugGenie, Owncloud etc. He has also reported many security vulnerabilities to companies like Adobe, Twitter, Facebook, Google, Mozilla.
 He has spoken at multiple security conferences and provided trainings at NullCon2015, NullCon2016, NullCon2018, Confidence 2014, Gracehopper 2014 etc.